 At Pirbright Village Primary School, we begin our curriculum design with the National Curriculum objectives and build from there.
 We are passionate about providing all children with opportunities for them to excel and have the highest aspirations for success.
 Key to this is children having strong building blocks to ensure that children reach (and exceed!) their academic potential.
 In order for the children to even contemplate true learning (and we mean embedded & deep learning which they can begin to apply to other settings – not just rote regurgitation), they need to start from the bottom of The Pirbright Pyramid and work up.

 As a school we have decided what the key skills are for each subject and what is required to be the very best geographer, historian, writer etc in each year group so that we can look at the subjects holistically and ensure we are building towards becoming excellent in each discipline.
 These are aspirational lists which guide our provision and give children the best opportunities across the breadth of the curriculum.
+The skills do not supercede the knowledge, but by having these skills, children will be able to process and retain the knowledge to a greater and more efficient extent.

 We believe that each and every child should have the opportunity to reach their full potential and this is the responsibility of all staff.
 The school is committed to the integration and inclusion of all pupils and promoting their involvement in the whole of school life.
 This approach is based on the duties of our Equalities Policy and ensures that all children are included in the provision.
 Teaching children with SEND is a whole school responsibility shared by all staff and through the aims & objectives in the SEND Policy, we make it fully accessible to all of the children at Pirbright.